noahehall/theBookOfNoah/databases/mysql_new.md

   - `flush` see `user administration`
   - `kill`
     - flag a connection/connections running query for termination
-    - see `show processlist` to get obtain a connection thread identifier for us in this statement
+    - see `show processlist` to obtain a connection thread identifier for us in this statement
     - `connection` terminate the connection
     - `query` terminate the query associated with a given `connection`
     - never